Journal of Clinical Oncology October 10, 2022

 Setting

-Population Patients with unresectable locally advanced or metastatic HR+/HER2- breast cancer who previously received at least one endocrine therapy, a CDK4/6 inhibitor, and a taxane, and at least 2 to 4 prior lines of chemotherapy in the metastatic setting.
+Population Adults with HR+/HER2- locally recurrent inoperable or metastatic breast cancer who had received at least one prior endocrine therapy, a taxane, a CDK4/6 inhibitor, and 2 to 4 prior lines of chemotherapy for metastatic disease.

-Intervention Sacituzumab govitecan (10 mg/kg IV on days 1 and 8 of 21-day cycles).
+Intervention Sacituzumab govitecan (10 mg/kg intravenously on days 1 and 8 of a 21-day cycle).

-Outcome Progression-free survival (PFS) by blinded independent central review per RECIST v1.1.
+Outcome Progression-free survival (PFS) assessed by blinded independent central review (BICR) per RECIST v1.1.

 Study Limitations